 Lesson plans and activities that connect to PebbleGo Next articles and databases frequently use the I do, we do, you do technique and begin with teachers introducing the content and modeling best practices (I do).
 After modeling, guided practice takes place where students and the teacher are working together (we do).
 Then the lesson culminates with independent practice (you do).
-In this lesson, Human Body Systems, using the Science database, students will learn about the human body systems and create an Artificial Lifeform (AL) that mimics the human body as much as possible.
+In this lesson, Human Body Systems, using the Health database, students will learn about the human body systems and create an Artificial Lifeform (AL) that mimics the human body as much as possible.

 Uses Technology and Media to Deepen Learning and Engage Students

 PebbleGo Next can also be used for student exploration and independent learning.
 During independent reading time promote student control by asking students to choose an article to read based on their interests.
 Another fun option is to choose a database of interest and then click on the random article spinner at the top of the page.
 This will provide readers with a surprise article within that database to read.

 Each database also features topic-focused games including Word Scramble, Zoom, Jigsaw, and Quick Match.
 Use these games to engage students with the content.
 When beginning a unit of study on one of the specific topics hook students by having them complete a game to give them a sneak peek at what the topic is about.